PyAbel/PyAbel/doc/transform_methods/rbasex.rst

 Citation
 --------

+.. include:: ../doi.rst

-This method has not yet been published elsewhere, so please cite it as the “rBasex method from the PyAbel package”, using the current Zenodo DOI (see :ref:`README <READMEcitation>` for details).
+This method has not yet been published elsewhere, so please cite it as the “rBasex method from the PyAbel package”, using the current Zenodo DOI:
+|doi_link|.

 .. |ref1| replace:: \ G. A. Garcia, L. Nahon, I. Powis,
        “Two-dimensional charged particle image inversion using a polar basis